-In 2019, more than 95% of HomeExchange Members have more awareness about environmental issues and are acting on it, both at home and abroad*.
 In this age of speed and technology, it is also important to take the time to enjoy life.
 HomeExchange invites our Members to slow down their pace and offers them a unique kind of simplicity through slow travel.

 The practice of slow travel naturally applies to HomeExchange, the home-exchange allows you to travel better by offering the opportunity to immerse yourself in places where you are, surrounded by locals.

 Slow down the pace

 Most tourists follow the same, mainstream itinerary.
 Yet the planet offers a huge playground!
 It is always possible to find small hidden corners of paradise for your holidays.
 Most of our members choose holidays that allow them to interrupt their natural rhythm to calm down and really rest.

 "We will spend nearly a week in exchange for GuestPoints on Sein Island off the tip of the Raz.
 It is an island of 58 hectares without cars or bicycles.
 We’re going to stay with someone who lives there all year round and with whom we have excellent contact.
 We're going to settle down and change our pace and lifestyle for a few days." - Sylvie

 "We did our exchange in Maribor, Slovenia.
 There, we took the time to do a lot of outdoor sports (canoeing, cycling, going to a ski resort in summer...) as well as wine-tasting!" - Roser

 Traveling off the beaten track